Insurance Claims Process Guide

 3. Poor Documentation

-Not taking enough photos or keeping records
+Not taking enough photos or records

 4. Accepting First Offer